Purchasing Policies and Procedures

 3. RESTRICTIONS: Departments MAY NOT independently place orders with vendors that equal or exceed $5,000.
 Invoices received for $5,000 or more that do not reference a purchase order number will not be processed for payment until the procuring department adequately justifies why proper purchasing procedures were not followed.
 Insufficient justification may result in the ordering employee becoming personally liable for payment of the invoice (See PPP 7).

 5. USAGE.
-The department prepares a requisition (green sheet, Form L-0620), making sure to have the complete vendor name and address as the "suggested vendor," and processes the requisition through normal approval channels.
+The department prepares a purchase requisition, making sure to have the complete vendor name and address as the "suggested vendor," and processes the requisition through normal approval channels.
 Departments should consider requesting a Blanket Order if they anticipate frequent, low-dollar purchases of similar items from the same vendor and procurement card use is not appropriate.

 6. DOLLAR LIMIT.
 A Best Judgment Order may not equal or exceed $5,000, not including freight or shipping charges.